brandonmrgich/music-portfolio/README.md

 ## Styling

-Tailwind CSS is used for styling the application.
-The `tailwind.config.js` file can be customized to extend or modify the default Tailwind styles.
+Tailwind CSS is used for styling the application via `tailwind.config.js` file.

 ## Audio Playback